-PLU’s MFT Department partners with seven local community mental health agencies and an AAMFT Approved Supervisor at each site.
+PLU’s MFT Department partners with local community mental health agencies and an AAMFT Approved Supervisor at each site.

 We guarantee our practicum students an internship placement at one of these sites.

 Each site has the same objective of giving interns practical experience in the mental health field, however, each site has unique qualities and opportunities for growth as a therapist.
 In addition to the practicum sites, the MFT Department has a relationship with Camp Korey where students may volunteer and gain additional clinical hours.

 Placements are determined by the interest of the student and space availability at the practicum site.

 On Campus Site

 The Couple and Family Therapy Center - Community Clinic on PLU campus